-Do you wish to dive into the world of intense meditation in the Himalaya nearby Rishikesh?
+Do you wish to dive into the world of Vipassana in Dehradun the Himalayas nearby Rishikesh?
 Do you want to completely let yourself go and rediscover yourself?
-The Dhamma Salila Vipassana Meditation Centre is the ideal place to just let go and practice an extreme form of meditation.
+The Dhamma Salila – Dehradun Vipassana Centre is the ideal place to just let go and practice an extreme form of meditation.
 Read about my experience at this life-altering Ashram!
 Dhamma Salila, meaning ‘Water of Dhamma’,

 Vipassana is a way to introspect and transform yourself through acute observations.
 The benefits of this Yoga technique are several- like improving concentration, being more self-aware and being more in control to name a few.

 I reached the Dehradun Railway Station in the late afternoon.
 The sun was beating down my neck yet there was a chill in the air.
-I boarded my car to commence my stay at the Dhamma Salila Vipassana Meditation Centre Dehradun.
+I boarded my car to commence my stay at the Dhamma Salila – Vipassana in Dehradun.

 This Vipassana centre was founded by the famous Sh.
 S.N Goenka Ji.
 As we neared the centre I realised that we were absolutely in the lap of nature.
 Out of nowhere, the large buildings had faded and large green trees had taken their place.

-I first finished my registration formalities and registered myself for the 10-day course.
+I first finished my Vipassana Dehradun Registration formalities online and registered myself for the 10-day course.
 Before heading up to my room I was asked to deposit both my mobile and wallet.
 A life with our mobile was going to be a challenge.

 The Start Of My Journey